 On completion of the Ningaloo Outlook project, all metadata associated with the research themes will be available via the CSIRO Marlin system.
 Data generated by the project will be deposited in the CSIRO Data Archive Portal .
 If you have any data queries in the interim, please contact the Project Lead to discuss.

-Ningaloo Outlook Symposium – Year 4 If you missed the Symposium last week, then your in luck… all presentations given on the day are now available here.
+Ningaloo Outlook Symposium – Year 4 If you missed the Symposium held on the 26th February 2019, then your in luck… all presentations (slides and audio) are now available here.

 Its that time again…… The fourth Ningaloo Outlook Symposium will be held on: Date: 26th February 2019 12:15 – 17:00 and a social networking session 17:00 – 19:00 Where: Auditorium of the Indian Ocean Marine Research Centre located at the University of Western Australia, WA.
 The purpose of this symposium was to bring together interested […]